 The difference with sightseeing cruises

-However, I don't think that the NYC Ferry is a substitute for one of the cruises available to do in New York as they don't have a professional guide along the way to tell you interesting facts about the city, nor do you have the option to have a complimentary drink during the cruise while watching the sunset, or to board vintage sailboats to enjoy the scenery, or to see some of the emblems of the Big Apple more closely... all these are small details that elevate this experience on the water to another level.
+However, I don't think the NYC Ferry is a substitute for one of the cruises available to do in New York because they don't have a professional guide along the way to tell you interesting facts about the city, nor do you have the option to have a complimentary drink during the cruise while watching the sunset, or to board vintage sailboats to enjoy the scenery, or to see some of the emblems of the Big Apple more closely... all these are small details that elevate this experience on the water to another level.